Ohio State University - Main Campus Data & Information Overview

 - Related Schools

 How Well Is Ohio State University - Main Campus Ranked?

-Ohio State landed the #175 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
-This puts it in the top 15% of all schools in the nation.
-This is an improvement over the previous year, when Ohio State held the #206 spot on the Best Overall Colleges list.
+College Factual ranked Ohio State as #94 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.
+This lands it a coveted spot in the top 5% of all colleges and universities in the country.
+This is an improvement over the previous year, when Ohio State held the #186 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Ohio State?